Frequently asked questions

 Do I require GRE results for admission to PSI?

-Although the physics GRE is not required for applying to PSI, we will take your GRE score into consideration if you submit it with your application.
+Although the physics GRE is not required for applying to PSI, we will take your GRE score (physics and general) into consideration if you submit it with your application.

 What documents do I need to mail in hard copy form?